nprapps/stl-lobbying/README.md

 * The canonical representation of the legislators is the [legislator demographics Google document](https://docs.google.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdFFQRzBuLUxhN0JubjlvRVA2SlpVVlE&usp=drive_web#gid=0).
 This document should only ever contain the current legislators.
 If a district is vacant you should include a row for it with the word `VACANT` in the `last_name` column.
 This will cause the `vacant` flag to be set on the correct `Legislator` database entry (other fields will be set to blank).
 * The canonical source for lobbying organization names and categories is the [organization name lookup Google document](https://docs.google.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdFJNMlZTXy1pSFNRUHJIR3RVSWhJSGc&usp=drive_web#gid=0).
 New organizations/organization misspellings should be added to this document.

+Be sure to republish these spreadsheets by going to `File`, `Publish to the web...` and then clicking `Republish now`.
+Otherwise they may still be cached when you run the loader.

 **Loading the data**

 `fab local_bootstrap`